kianoosh-shakeri/pygame-easy-input/README.md

 # pygame-easy-input
 A simple class that allows an easier handling of input suitable for games that implement pygame events
+Currently supports keyboard only.
 ## How to use?
-There's no example provided at the time of writing, but here's a general idea of how you can implement this module into your game.
+There's an example provided, check out input_sample.py.
+Here's a general idea of how you can implement this module into your game.
 First import the module
 import input
 Next, create and initialize an instance of the Input class before your main loop starts